sst/sst/packages/sst/README.md

 ## Not yet supported

-- Any runtime other than nodejs
+- Dotnet and Python runtime
-- SST Console

 Tell us about anything else that's missing outside of this!